awsdocs/aws-elemental-mediastore-user-guide/doc_source/policies-object-lifecycle-change.md

 # Changing an Object Lifecycle Policy<a name="policies-object-lifecycle-change"></a>

 You can't edit an existing object lifecycle policy\.
 However, you can change an existing policy by uploading a replacement policy\.
-It takes up to 20 minutes for the updated policy to take effect\.
+It takes up to 20 minutes for the service to apply the updated policy to the container\.

 **To change an object lifecycle policy \(AWS CLI\)**